-Approximately 2,000 animals call the 163-acre National Zoo home, from Asian elephants to great apes to sea lions.
-While here, don't miss your chance to meet the zoo's most popular resident, a baby panda named Bao Bao who was born on Aug.
-23, 2013.
+More than 2,700 animals call the Smithsonian's 163-acre National Zoo & Conservation Biology Institute home, from Asian elephants to great apes to sea lions.
+While here, don't miss your chance to meet the zoo's most popular resident, a baby panda named Bei Bei who was born on Aug.
+22, 2015.
 Also, be sure to look up every now and then as you stroll beneath the Orangutan Transport System (called the O Line): Chances are you'll spot orangutans swinging along cables between eight steel towers.
-Or, if you're more intrigued by the exotic animals native to South America, head over the to the 15,000-square-foot Amazonia exhibit, home to creatures like titi monkeys and silver-beaked tanagers.
+Or, if you're more intrigued by the exotic animals native to South America, head over to the 15,000-square-foot Amazonia exhibit, home to creatures like titi monkeys and yellow-rumped caciques.

-Recent visitors praise the zoo for its pleasant surroundings and broad selection of species, but they do caution that visitors should set realistic expectations.
-Though some travelers say the zoo could be more exciting, keep in mind the nearly 400 species are free to visit.
-Meanwhile, the zoo provides an engaging afternoon for younger visitors.
-"The kids had a blast walking to each building and seeing all the animal exhibits.
-It was a great way to get the kids outside for the day and enjoy them themselves," raved one TripAdvisor user.
+Recent visitors praised the zoo's pleasant surroundings and broad selection of species, but they do caution that visitors should set realistic expectations.
+Though some said the zoo could be more exciting, keep in mind the nearly 400 species are free to visit.